6/stopwords-json/docs/README.tmpl.md

 > Stop words are words which are filtered out prior to, or after, processing of natural language data [...] these are some of the most common, short function words, such as *the*, *is*, *at*, *which*, and *on*.

-Include all stopwords with [stopwords-all.json](stopwords-all.json) or see below table for individual language files.
+Use all stopwords with [stopwords-all.json](stopwords-all.json) (keyed by language ISO 639-1 code) or see below table for individual language files.

 ## Languages
 {%= _.doc("supported-languages.md") %}